rusty-engineer/GSF-copilot-workshop/workshop-modules/01-GitHub-intro.md

    When you work with a codespace from your local VSCode the heavy lifting is done in the codespace and streamed to your local VSCode window.
 The default extensions and settings are all based on the .devcontainer definition of the codespace.
 Which means you can use codespaces to get new members of the team up and running with a preconfigured codespace in minutes.

    - **Setting Up Visual Studio Code:**
-      - Familiarize yourself with the Visual Studio Code interface within the GitHub Codespace.
+      - Familiarise yourself with the Visual Studio Code interface within the GitHub Codespace.
 In particular we'll be using the terminal in VSCode for the next few steps

 3. **Clone the Repository Using Git**